-The following management's discussion and analysis (MD&A) of Electrovaya Inc.'s ("Electrovaya"; the "Company") financial condition and results of operations for the fiscal years ended September 30, 2004 and 2003 includes comments that management believes are relevant to an assessment of and understanding of the Company's consolidated results of operations and financial condition.
+The following management's discussion and analysis (MD&A) of Electrovaya Inc.'s ("Electrovaya"; the "Company") financial condition and results of operations for the quarters ended December 31, 2004 and 2003 includes comments that management believes are relevant to an assessment of and understanding of the Company's consolidated results of operations and financial condition.
 The financial information herein is presented in thousands of US dollars in accordance with Canadian generally accepted accounting principles and should be read in conjunction with the Company's financial statements and related notes.
-This MD&A is dated as of December 9, 2004.
+This MD&A is dated as of February 14, 2005.